 visitscotland.com

-From the start of the next year, we’ll introduce a new map feature powered by Google Maps Platform.
+At the start of this year, we introduced a new map feature powered by the Google Maps Platform.
 This will allow customers to discover tourism businesses and points of interest across Scotland using text search, intuitive category filters, and interactive map tools.

 Visitors can continue exploring in Google Maps or navigate directly to business websites or booking platforms.
-This change responds directly to visitor needs and will see our current listings and product search retired, which includes the accommodation availability search.
+This change responds directly to visitor needs and sees our previous listings and product search retired, which includes the accommodation availability search.

 A Google Business Profile listing is free and ensures your business appears prominently in Google Search and Maps.